skiqqy/C45DiscordBot/CONTRIBUTING.md

 Check the issues under this repository's issue tracker.

 ## Making changes
-Before making a change, create a branch off of `master` with one of the following prefixes to describe it's purpose:
+Before making a change, create a branch off of `master` with one of the following prefixes to describe its purpose:
 * `feat/`: For adding a new feature.
 * `fix/`: For fixing a bug.
 * `refactor/`: For any architectural changes, moving or renaming files/directories.
 * `docs/`: For any purely documentation related changes
 * `ci/`: For any continuous integration additions or changes.

+Feel free to fork the project first and then do a pull request in a similar fashion.

 ## Git Commits
 The following [emojis](https://gitmoji.carloscuesta.me/) are to be prefixed with a short and concise commit title: